 commit d9619d01845db8c7105d27596fdb7563158effe1 Author: Gardener Development Community <email@example.com> Date: Wed Jan 10 13:07:09 2018 +0100 Initial version of gardener This is the initial contribution to the Open Source Gardener project. ...

 Looking back, three years down the line, the project initiators were working towards a special goal: Publishing Gardener as an open source project on Github.com.
-Join us as we look back at how it all began, the challenges Gardener aims to solve and why open source and the community was and is the project’s key enabler.
+Join us as we look back at how it all began, the challenges Gardener aims to solve, and why open source and the community was and is the project’s key enabler.

 Gardener Kick-Off: “We opted to BUILD ourselves”

 We first deliberated intensively on the BUY options (including acquisitions, due to the size and estimated volume needed at SAP).
-There were some early products from commercial vendors and startups available that did not bind exclusively to one of the hyperscalers.
-But these products did not cover many of our crucial and immediate requirements for a multi-cloud environment.
+There were some early products from commercial vendors and startups available that did not bind exclusively to one of the hyperscalers, but these products did not cover many of our crucial and immediate requirements for a multi-cloud environment.

 Ultimately, we opted to BUILD ourselves.
 This decision was not made lightly, because right from the start, we knew that we would have to cover thousands of clusters, across the globe, on all kinds of infrastructures.
 We would have to be able to create them at scale as well as manage them 24x7.
 And thus, we predicted the need to invest into automation of all aspects, to keep the service TCO at a minimum, and to offer an enterprise worthy SLA early on.
-This particular endeavor grew into launching project Gardener, first internally, and ultimately fulfilling all checks, externally based on open source.
+This particular endeavor grew into launching the project Gardener, first internally, and ultimately fulfilling all checks, externally based on open source.
 Its mission statement, in a nutshell, is “Universal Kubernetes at scale”.
 Now, that’s quite bold.
 But we also had a nifty innovation that helped us tremendously along the way.
 And we can openly reveal the secret here: Gardener was built, not only for creating Kubernetes at scale, but it was built (recursively) in Kubernetes itself.

 What Do You Get with Gardener?

 Gardener offers managed and homogenous Kubernetes clusters on IaaS providers like AWS, Azure, GCP, AliCloud, Open Telekom Cloud, SCS, OVH and more, but also covers versatile infrastructures like OpenStack, VMware or bare metal.
 Day-1 and Day-2 operations are an integral part of a cluster’s feature set.
-This means, that Gardener is not only capable of provisioning or de-provisioning thousands of clusters, but also of monitoring your cluster’s health state, upgrading components in a rolling fashion, or scaling the control plane as well as worker nodes up and down depending on the current resource demand.
+This means that Gardener is not only capable of provisioning or de-provisioning thousands of clusters, but also of monitoring your cluster’s health state, upgrading components in a rolling fashion, or scaling the control plane as well as worker nodes up and down depending on the current resource demand.

 Some features mentioned above might sound familiar to you, simply because they’re squarely derived from Kubernetes.
-Concretely, if you explore a Gardener managed end-user cluster, you’ll never see so-called “control plane components” (Kube-Apiserver, Kube-Controller-Manager, Kube-Scheduler, etc.) The reason is they run as Pods inside another, hosting/seeding Kubernetes cluster.
+Concretely, if you explore a Gardener managed end-user cluster, you’ll never see the so-called “control plane components” (Kube-Apiserver, Kube-Controller-Manager, Kube-Scheduler, etc.) The reason is that they run as Pods inside another, hosting/seeding Kubernetes cluster.
 Speaking in Gardener terms, the latter is called a Seed cluster, and the end-user cluster is called a Shoot cluster; and thus the botanical naming scheme for Gardener was born.
 Further assets like infrastructure components or worker machines are modelled as managed Kubernetes objects too.
-This allows Gardener to leverage all the great and production proven features of Kubernetes - for managing Kubernetes clusters.
-Our blog post on Kubernetes.io reveals more details about architectural refinements.
+This allows Gardener to leverage all the great and production proven features of Kubernetes for managing Kubernetes clusters.
+Our blog post on Kubernetes.io reveals more details about the architectural refinements.

 Recognizing the Power of Open Source